How to Go Live on TikTok on PC

 What happens if I break TikTok’s community guidelines?

-Content that is in violation of TikTok’s community guidelines will be reviewed by its Trust and Safety team to determine the best possible course of action.
-Consequences include, but are not limited to, demonetizing the video, taking down the video, or suspending/banning accounts.
-Creators have the opportunity to send an appeal if they believe their content was wrongfully demonetized or taken down.
+Content that violates TikTok’s community guidelines will be reviewed by its Trust and Safety team to determine the best possible course of action.
+Consequences include, but are not limited to, demonetizing the video, taking it down, or suspending/banning accounts.
+Creators can submit an appeal if they believe their content was wrongfully demonetized or taken down.